lukesmurray/anki/anki/css.md

 - {{c3::Add those two numbers together}}
 </div>

-## What is the default position value in css?
+## What is the default value for the position property in css?

 Static.